-Economists at The Brattle Group were retained on behalf of US Airways in its monopolization case against Sabre.
+Economists at The Brattle Group assisted US Airways in its monopolization case against Sabre.
 The lawsuit pertained to alleged anticompetitive provisions in a contract between the two parties over the distribution of airline tickets.
-Brattle experts and Nobel Laureates, Professors Joseph Stiglitz and Daniel McFadden, provided expert witness testimony on liability and damages issues.
-More specifically, our work included an analysis of Sabre’s market power in the distribution of airline tickets and how the challenged contract provisions harmed both the airline and consumers.
-Importantly, we provided insight into the role of “two sidedness” in thinking about this market.
+Brattle experts and Nobel Laureates Professors Joseph Stiglitz and Dan McFadden, provided expert witness testimony on liability and damages issues.
+Our work included an analysis of Sabre’s market power in the distribution of airline tickets and how the challenged contract provisions harmed both the airline and consumers.
+Most notably, we provided insight into the role of “two sidedness” in thinking about this market.
 In addition, our team analyzed millions of bookings on US Airways flights to assess the overcharges resulting from the challenged restrictions, based on the analysis of “but-for” prices.
 The 8-week trial in federal court ended in December 2016, and the jury ruled in favor of US Airways.

-Economists at The Brattle Group have been involved in numerous high-profile antitrust matters in the payment card industry, involving interchange fees, nondiscrimination rules, foreign transaction fees, dynamic currency conversion, and other practices.
-We have analyzed efficiency benefits and competitive effects resulting from these practices, developed models to identify the underlying conditions required for either anticompetitive or procompetitive behavior, assessed market performance (including firm profitability), provided statistical analyses relevant to defining relevant product markets, and assessed alleged damages.
+Brattle has been involved in numerous high-profile antitrust matters in the payment card industry, involving interchange fees, nondiscrimination rules, foreign transaction fees, dynamic currency conversion, and other practices.
+We have analyzed efficiency benefits and competitive effects resulting from these practices, developed models to identify the underlying conditions required for either anticompetitive or procompetitive behavior, assessed market performance (including firm profitability), provided statistical analyses relevant to defining relevant product markets, and evaluated alleged damages.
 Brattle economists recently supported American Express in its successful defense against antitrust claims made by the U.S. Department of Justice and others involving its merchant agreements.

-On behalf of the National Hockey League, Brattle expert and Nobel laureate Daniel McFadden provided testimony at a Daubert and class certification hearing concerning the structural econometric model proffered by the plaintiffs’ expert to estimate damages arising from restraints imposed on the broadcast rights to the league games.
-The Court granted the defense’s Daubert motion in part in a decision that frequently refers to the testimony of Professor McFadden.
+On behalf of the National Hockey League (NHL), Brattle Principal and Nobel Laureate Daniel McFadden provided testimony at a Daubert and class-certification hearing concerning the structural econometric model proffered by the Plaintiffs’ expert to estimate damages arising from restraints imposed on the broadcast rights to the league games.
+The Court granted the defense’s Daubert motion in part, in a decision that frequently refers to the testimony of Professor McFadden.

-Brattle economists provided assistance to Sprint Corporation during the FCC’s review of the competitiveness of “Business Data Services” (BDS), the dedicated bandwidth wireline connections for commercial customers.
-The team supported Professor David Sappington’s testimony on the relationship between BDS prices and costs and on the competitiveness of BDS pricing.
+Brattle economists provided assistance to Sprint Corporation during the Federal Communications Commission’s (FCC) review of the competitiveness of “Business Data Services” (BDS), the dedicated bandwidth wireline connections for commercial customers.
+The team supported Professor David Sappington’s testimony on the relationship between BDS prices and costs and the competitiveness of BDS pricing.
 Brattle economists also submitted direct testimony on empirical evidence regarding the degree of competition faced by incumbent carriers and on the competitiveness of BDS price offerings.